Ragarnoky/t0astergiveaway/README.md

-# testtoaster
-A test of GitHub Pages
+# Toaster Giveaway Enterance Portal

 Free toaster giveaway, wanna join?
-This is just a test of GitHub Pages.
-Nothing special.*
+It's easy to join!
+Go to the website for instructions and join.

-*my free toaster giveaway is special, and if you disrespect it you must perish and be exterminated from these premises. do not disrespect the toaster.
+*my free toaster giveaway is special, and if you disrespect it you must perish and be exterminated from these premises. do not disrespect the toaster or ur nan gets it grrrrrrr

+{This used to be a test of GitHub Pages}